 "Maybe in another life."

-The cindered man clicked the gnot on the table's stone.
+The Cindered Man clicked the gnot on the table's stone.
 Once.
 Twice.
 And in a third graceful tap of gnot and stone the entire table, the battleground which Kayah took for certainty, splintered.
 The brutal crack cleaved the table in half, releasing a lance of chiseled duct.
 A wave rippled the air, shoving the choking particles and Kayah back against the wall.
 The sound, if you could call it that, rang her skull, disarming her of the useless weapon.
 In this moment, escape was hopeless.

 "Let me show you how that works."
 The executioner traversed the fissured table, straddling the jagged division of stone.